We are open 7 days a week, 9am to 5pm, entry is free

 What’s On – plan your visit to include an activity

-Kentish Town City Farm is a local charity that provides opportunities to help people connect with animals, nature and the environment.
+Kentish Town City Farm is a community charity that provides opportunities to help people connect with animals, nature and the environment.
 We are an educational resource for school children to learn about animal physiology, where food comes from and the natural world.
 We also provide therapeutic riding to people with special needs and farm related activities to local children and families.
-Members of the public, both individuals & groups, are also welcome to visit the farm to see the animals and enjoy a quiet rural space.
+Members of the public, both individuals & groups, are also welcome to visit to see the animals and enjoy a quiet rural space.
+Children aged under 8 years old must be accompanied by an adult at all times while at the farm.

 The farm covers a 4.5 acre area alongside two railways lines.
-We have about 50 animals, including goats, sheep, 3 horses, ducks, chickens, geese, a pig and a cow, as well as community gardens and a wildlife pond.
+We have goats, sheep, ducks, chickens, geese, plus 3 horses, 2 donkeys, pigs and a cow, as well as community gardens and a wildlife pond.
 You might find the animals in their barns or pastures, depending on the time of day, season and weather.
 On your visit you are welcome to ask staff or volunteers questions about the farm & animals.
-Come and explore the farm, no booking is necessary!

 Health & Safety notices are posted around the farm for your advice & guidance when near farm animals.
 Hand washing facilities are available on the yard.

-Visitor donations are also very welcome (pop your donation into our red post box on the farmyard).
+Visitor donations are also very welcome.
+You can pop a donation directly into our red post box on the farmyard.
+Your donation makes a difference, thank you.

 Outdoor Learning – see details of our very popular educational programme for schools.